Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Everyone goes through difficult situations from time to time.
 Those times could be very stressful.
 It could be waiting for a doctor's report, getting a loan approved, going on a job interview, meeting with your child's principal, or even taking your car to be repaired.
-There is a long list of things that could cause a person to be overly anxious.
+There is a long list of things that could cause a person to be overly anxious, no matter what the challenge is, there is something you can do to eliminate some of the stress.

 Here are seven ways to help anyone get through with ease those things they thought they couldn't get through.